mindkin/hourfleet/docs/tryout.md

 Let's not forget this car probably does not physically exist yet. (as in, it won't yet exist in the physical world).
 But that is OK for this walk through.
 We are going to assume for this walk through that you know where the car is located, and you have access to the car keys. (even if you don't and the car is not real!).

-In Hourfleet, we call this business model "Key Exchange" which means that you (the borrower) can obtain the real car keys from you (the car owner) at any time.
+In Hourfleet, we call this rental model "Key Exchange" which means that you (the borrower) can obtain the real car keys from you (the car owner) at any time.
 Since, there is no physical ["carkit"](carkit.html) installed in the car, you have no choice than to use the physical car keys to open the car, and drive it away.

 Alright, so how do you (the borrower) use the car?

 When you registered the car, it was registered as being of the type of car that needs to be booked ahead of time.
 You also configured it to be 'Auto-Approved' and it has no "carkit" installed into it.
-Which makes the edit bit all too easy.
+Which makes the next bit all too easy.

 In the 'Find a Car' page, click on the car in the list on the left.